-- 11.1 The School's acceptable use policy for students sets out the expectations on students from Junior School to Sixth Form.
-In the EYFS setting, students are not permitted to bring mobile phones or any mobile device with a camera facility onto the premises.
-See Section 6 above. - 11.2 Staff and volunteers should use mobile phones and cameras in accordance with the guidance set out in the staff code of conduct. - 11.3 Parents may bring mobile phones onto the premises but in line with the General Data Protection Regulations (GDPR) Act (2018), parents are not permitted to take film footage and photographs during school events unless invited to do so.
+- 11.1 The School's Digital Guidance and Acceptable Use policy for students sets out the expectations on students from Junior School to Sixth Form.
+In the EYFS setting, students are not permitted to bring mobile phones or any camera or device with image capturing and sharing capabilities onto the premises.
+See Section 6 above. - 11.2 Staff and volunteers should use mobile phones and cameras in accordance with the guidance set out in the staff code of conduct. - Parents may bring mobile phones onto the premises but in line with the General Data Protection Regulations (UK GDPR) Act (2018), parents are not permitted to take film footage and photographs during school events unless invited to do so.